The Brown-Peterson spectrum is not $\mathbb{E}_{2(p^2+2)}$ at odd primes: A secondary power operation in the dual Steenrod algebra

-To prove the claim, we use the fact that $\Tor_{*,*} ^{H_* BP} (H_*, H_* H)$ is concentrated in homological degree zero and is therefore just $H_* \otimes_{H_* BP} H_* H$.
-The induced map is automatically surjective; therefore the induced map of K\"unneth spectral sequences is surjective on the $E^2$ and therefore on the $E^\infty$ term because it collapses at the $E^2$-term.
-We conclude that the map on indecomposables is surjective, which is equivalent to the claim. \end{proof}

-\section{A Secondary Power Operation in the Dual Steenrod Algebra}
+\section{A secondary power operation in the dual Steenrod algebra}

-In this section, we define and compute a secondary power operation in the dual Steenrod algebra and then show that Theorem \hyperref[MainThm]{\ref*{MainThm}} follows from this computation.
-We make free use of the formalism of Toda brackets in categories enriched over pointed topological spaces developed in Section 2 of \cite{BPtwo}, including the juggling, additivity and Peterson-Stein formulae of Propositions 2.3.5 and 2.4.3.
+In this section, we define and compute a secondary power operation in the dual Steenrod algebra and deduce Theorem \hyperref[MainThm]{\ref*{MainThm}} from this computation.
+We make free use of the formalism of Toda brackets in categories enriched over pointed topological spaces developed in \cite[Section 2]{BPtwo}, including the juggling, additivity and Peterson-Stein formulae of \cite[Propositions 2.3.5 and 2.4.3]{BPtwo}.